smakhuli/resume/README.md

-# README
+# Resume Application

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+#### Author: Sami Roger Makhuli

+The resume application allows a signed in user to create a resume.
+A user with a role of admin is able to manage all resumes on the site.

+Make sure to run bundle install after cloning the project.

+#### PostgreSQL Database:

+* To create the database, run rake db:create
+* Run rake db:migrate to run migrations

+####Site Information:

-* Ruby version - ruby 2.5.1p57 (2018-03-29 revision 63029)
+* Ruby version - ruby 2.5.1p57

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Rails version - 5.2.1